The mini garden I have been wanting to start has been completed. It was super easy, and a lot of fun. To start things off you will need the following:

 - Love and patience

-If you have sturdy wine boxes, you will not need to reinforce the box like we did.
-Therefor you will not need a Manfriend, but they are fun to look at so maybe you will.
+If you have sturdy wine boxes, you will not need to reinforce the box like I did.

-Now you see why we have eight, these boxes are gorgeous.
+Now you see why I have eight, these boxes are gorgeous.
 Despite the boxes good looks, the sides were not very sturdy.
-Insert woodworking Manfriend to fix the problem.
+Insert a woodworking friend to fix the problem.

 Those 4 wooden pegs were nailed in to keep the sides from splitting.
 Now the box is ready to go.
 Next step-Drill holes in the bottom for drainage.